 According to an article on Today, my kids are not alone.
-In fact, Jesse Lynne Harte, 22, recently decided to set the record straight about how millennials have killed the top sheet by tweeting, “I don’t know a single millennial who uses one.
+In fact, Jesse Lynne Harte, 22, decided to set the record straight about how millennials have killed the top sheet by tweeting, “I don’t know a single millennial who uses one.
 Top sheets are archaic.
 This is just the truth.”

 The tweet went viral, and people chimed in agreeing or disagreeing with her stance.
 While the article makes some points about why flat sheets are senseless pieces of cloth, like the fact they add extra work for us while making the bed and can get bunched up at night, I’m Team #Flatsheet all the damn way.

 I mean, I’m not a millennial, but that’s not the point.
 The point is the top sheet is a brilliant invention and I am not complete without it.
 It saves me from having to wash my comforter and blankets every week.
 I just pop off the pillowcases, strip the sheets and we are in business, baby.
 How’s that for a life hack?